-- Read your phone bill and fine print carefully.
-Contests, coupons, checks or promotional ads could potentially include hidden agreements to subscribe for a service.
+- Read your bill and fine print carefully.
+Different subscribtions, services, contests, coupons, checks or promotional ads could potentially include hidden agreements to subscribe for a service you did not even know about.
 Call the company that is billing you and question any curious charges.
-Check these every month, because even if they are not here one month they could appear the next one
+Check these every month, because even if they are not here one month they could appear the next one.

 - When you are called by a telemarketer, obtain the name of the solicitor and the purpose of the call before providing your name and any other information.
 Someone posing as a representative may try to trick you by telling you about a service change.
 If you agree to his messages your answer may be recorded as a proof in later disputes

-- Ask your telephone company about bill blocking.
-They may have an option to prevent someone from putting charges for extra services on your phone bill unless you have confirmed directly with the phone company that you agreed to purchase them
+- Ask your company about bill blocking.
+They may have an option to prevent someone from putting charges for extra services on your bill unless you have confirmed directly with the company that you agreed to purchase them.